 Regular exercise and an active lifestyle can also help to reduce the risk of obesity.
-If you are concerned, you can speak to your veterinarian about an appropriate diet plan.
+If you are concerned, you can consult your veterinarian about an appropriate diet plan.

 3. Do Norwegian Elkhounds smell?

-No. The Norwegian Elkhound is a naturally clean breed of dog and their coats are resistant to dirt and water.
+No. The Norwegian Elkhound is a naturally clean dog breed; its coats are resistant to dirt and water.

 In return, they don’t attract a lot of odors.
 For this reason, bathing is only required occasionally.